 Montague Island is also of cultural significance to the local Wagonga people They would paddle out to the island each spring to picnic and collect seabird eggs.
 For several days they would gather on the foreshore to build bark canoes for the voyage.

 Gulaga National Park was established in 2001, covering an area of over 4,500 hectares.

-It is possible to take an 11 kilometre, five hour return walk to the summit, starting from Pam’s Store in Tilba Tilba.
-Following an old miner’s path, the steep walk takes you through natural vegetation, past old mine workings and through lush rainforest near the summit.
-Along the way you are likely to find a variety of bird species and wildlife in their natural habitat.
+It is possible to take an 11 kilometre, five hour return walk to the summit.
+Starting from Pam’s Store in Tilba Tilba, the steep walk takes you along an old miners path, through natural vegetation, old mine workings and lush rainforest near the summit.
+This is also the natural habitat for a variety of bird species and wildlife.

 Montague Island today

-Montague Island National Parkis a local landmark, sitting 9 kilometres off Narooma.
-For many years it served as a lonely lighthouse post, from 1881 when the lighthouse was built until it was replaced with an automated system in 1986.
+Montague Island National Park is a local landmark, sitting 9 kilometres off Narooma.
+The Island once served as a lonely lighthouse post.
+The lighthouse was built in 1881 and replaced with an automated system in 1986.